 The church was built in honour of the Queen of Heaven.
 Juan Diego, moved by piety, left everything and dedicated his life to looking after this tiny hermitage and to welcoming pilgrims.
 He trod the way to sanctity through love and prayer, drawing strength from the eucharistic banquet of our Redeemer, from devotion to his most holy Mother, from communion with the holy Church and obedience to her pastors.
 Everyone who met him was overwhelmed by his virtues, especially his faith, love, humility, and other-worldliness.

 Peruse the Pope’s decree in today’s Office of Readings.

-Our Lady of Guadalupe brought millions of souls into the Church, sort of a balance, as some Church historians say, of the millions who were leaving in the Protestant ‘reformation’ (Luther had pinned his 95 ‘theses’ to the church door at Wittenberg in October 1517, beginning the revolt against the Church, and by 1531 it was in full swing).
+Our Lady of Guadalupe brought millions of souls into the Church, sort of a balance, as some Church historians say, of the millions who were leaving in the Protestant ‘reformation’ Luther had pinned his 95 ‘theses’ to the church door at Wittenberg in October 1517, beginning the revolt against the Church, and by 1531 it was in full swing, with Henry VIII and many other kings and potentates dismantling the very Church of God, or so they thought.
+At least as many millions of souls entered the Church of the new world as left her in the old.
 God always knows how to balance things out, just right and just so, but that will only be revealed at the end of time, as Pope Benedict XVI so eruditely explained in his beautiful encyclical Spe Salvi.
 A beneficial read during Advent, the season of hope and expectation.